ImLunaUwU/LunaHR/README.md

 VRCFury should take care of all setup from this point.
 If not, please contact me because then I'd need to fix some things.

-Everything shoule be straightforward.

-Get the executable versions from here:

 ### Polar H10
 Everything is now configurable in the new GUI app.